Open Access Dissertation

 Thirty counseling master's students were included in the study.
 The grief counseling training was delivered in three weeks, and the first hypothesis was tested with a pretest-posttest two-treatment groups design by using Counseling Situations Questionnaire - Subscale for Level of Grief Counseling Comfort.
 The results indicated that grief counseling training has a statistically significant effect on the grief comfort level of counseling students.
 The training was also found to improve the students' overall counseling self-efficacy.
 The second hypothesis was tested with a posttest only two-treatment groups design.
 The results showed that the online group, which received the grief and loss training online, and the in-class group, which received the training in the traditional in-class setting, showed no statistically significant difference in their grief counseling comfort level.
 This shows that both groups improved their grief counseling level with the training regardless of the setting of the training.

 Sertgoz, Selin, "The Effect Of Grief And Loss Training For Student Counselors On Grief Counseling Comfort Level In Two Educational Settings" (2012).
 Wayne State University Dissertations.
-Paper 619.
+619.